ajestudillo/project/content/home/teaching.md

     certificate_url:
     date_start: '2023-09-01'
     date_end: ''
-    description: 'In this undergraduate module, I conduct a 2-hour session on the cognitive revolution and how and why the cognitive paradigm integrates interdisciplinary perspectives from psychology, neuroscience, linguistics, artificial intelligence, and philosophy to explain mental processes and behavior.'
+    description: 'In this undergraduate module, I teach about the cognitive revolution and how and why the cognitive paradigm integrates interdisciplinary perspectives from psychology, neuroscience, linguistics, artificial intelligence, and philosophy to explain mental processes and behavior.'
   - organization: Bournemouth University
     organization_url:
     title: Experimental Methods and Statistical Analysis (Module Convenor)